cloudfoundry-attic/cf-abacus/doc/monitor.md

  Note: If you want to use Jetty as application server, add the Jetty Buildpack: `-b git://github.com/jmcc0nn3ll/jetty-buildpack.git` to the `cf push` arguments.

- Access the dashboard URL displayed in the end of the last `cf push` command output

-Add hystrix streams from Abacus applications:
+* Access the dashboard URL displayed in the end of the last `cf push` command output and add hystrix streams from Abacus applications:
    * Enter hystrix steam URL for an application.
 For example, the usage collector application will have hystrix stream reachable at the URL of the turbine application plus the application name:  `http://turbine.cfapps.neo.ondemand.com/turbine-web/turbine.stream?cluster=ABACUS-USAGE-COLLECTOR`
    * Enter a title for an application
    * Uncheck *Monitor Thread Pools*
    * Click *Add Stream*
    * Repeat the above steps for each application

  Click *Monitor Streams* to monitor the applications